College of Education

 B7B3A5EE-C5AB-42FE-9A0F-94D8DBB23D6E

-Cecilia Vaughn-Guy is a third year Ph.D. student in Education Policy, Organization & Leadership with dual concentrations in Human Resource Development and Diversity and Equity in Education.
+Cecilia Vaughn-Guy is a Ph.D. candidate in Education Policy, Organization & Leadership with dual concentrations in Human Resource Development and Diversity and Equity in Education.
 Prior to matriculation into this program, she worked as an occupational therapist in clinical, hospital-based and academic settings.
-Her research interest centers on amplifying the voices of frontline healthcare workers, reimagining equitable and sustainable organizational hierarchy, culturally responsive evaluation, and creating and sustaining organizational change through culture.
+Her research interest centers on amplifying the unheard voices of Black women who are frontline healthcare workers, reimagining equitable and sustainable organizational hierarchy, culturally responsive evaluation, and creating and sustaining organizational change through culture.

 MISSION